-The Actuarial Assumptions were determined as part of the actuarial valuation at December 31, 2019.
+The Actuarial Assumptions were determined as part of the actuarial valuation at December 31, 2021.
 An actuarial valuation is required to be performed biennially for the Trust.
-The next valuation date is December 31, 2021.
-Beginning in 2018, for the years in which a valuation is not completed, a roll-forward calculation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
-The December 31, 2020 and 2018 Actuarial Accrued Liabilities were based on roll-forward calculations.
+The next valuation date is December 31, 2023.
+Beginning in 2018, for the years in which an actuarial valuation is not completed, a roll-forward valuation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
+The Actuarial Accrued Liabilities as of December 31, 2022, 2020 and 2018 were based on roll-forward valuations.